yaikobzeray/dev-journal/activity_log.md

 Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Thursday, 06 June 2024 — Entry 3

+Wrote detailed documentation for the API endpoints.
+Future me will be grateful.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*